Installing

 docker save -o <container image file name.tar> $erImgTag

-9. Copy/Transfer the installation files to your cluster.
-At this point you have both downloaded container image and helm chart for IBM Connect:Direct for UNIX.
+9. Copy or transfer the installation files to your cluster.
+At this point you have both downloaded container image and helm chart for IBM Connect:Direct Web Services.
 You need to transfer these two file to a machine from where you can access your cluster and its registry.

 10. After transferring the files, load the container image into your registry.